Trading Glass

 Imbalance = aggression.
 Absorption = defense.
 Initiative = commitment.

-When they align with your setup, you don’t just have a signal — you have intentional order flow backing your trade.
+When they align with your setup, you don't have a signal — you have a hypothesis with an invalidation, backed by intentional flow.
+That is the most a probabilistic edge can ever be.